 #9: Donner Acoustic Guitar Piezo Pickup

 A great and ready-to-go piezo pickup.
 Traditionally used on acoustic guitars, this little guitar gadget is a ready-to-go piezo pickup you should definitely check out.
 Don’t get me wrong, tradition is awesome, but I like it better on my semi-hollow electric and I even enjoy it on my solid body electrics.
 It just adds a unique characteristic that I really dig.
 Being a pickup that uses its own output, if you have an amp that can take 2 different signals, you can really experiment with different combinations of it and your built-in pickup.
+It will also help a lot with recording an acoustic guitar, which can be a bit tough sometimes.

 The thing that really bothers me (you can call me a nitpicker now) is that the text is upside down.
 I, as the player, can read it just fine, but if you stand in front of me, you’ll probably think I Installed it wrong.